Remèdes rapides et naturels contre les reflux gastriques

 Dietary factors

-Certain foods and drinks can make GERD worse in some people, including fatty, spicy, or acidic foods, as well as caffeine, alcohol, and chocolate.
+Certain foods and drinks can worsen GERD in some people, including fatty, spicy, or acidic foods, as well as caffeine, alcohol, and chocolate.

 Obesity